Song for Soprano and Piano

 Lyric Fest Series

-Haverford College, Haverford, PA
+Haverford College, Haverford, Pennsylvania

 Kelly Ann Bixby, soprano